 The Dutch can be so nice and direct.
 But you can also learn from it.
-For example, when I was still at markets and fairs with my felt bags and covers, I regularly heard comments along the lines of "I can buy a felt cover like this at Hema for 5.00 euros."
+For example, when I was still on markets and fairs with my felt bags and covers, I regularly hear comments on the lines of "such a felt case I buy at the Hema for 5.00 euros."

 Felt - Hip or old -fashioned.

-From sheep wool to felt - how?
+From sheep wool to felt - how then?

-By hand or by machine.
+By hand or machine.

 Natural vs synthetic

-What makes wool so precious?
+What makes wool so expensive?

 The challenge for Westerman Bags!